 Again, some marketers have complained that the platform doesn’t offer tons of advanced analytics.
 But, being able to take a peek at those stats directly within the app is still helpful when crafting your posts!

 For Sked users, the link-in-bio feature also lets you track every click your profile link gets from each post.
 It’s a great way to figure out what types of content work best for your audience.
 You can find out more about Sked’s analytics here.

 There are quite a few benefits associated with making the change to an Instagram business profile.
-On the flipside, there’s really only one drawback.
-But, it’s a big one that’s deserving of your serious consideration before moving forward with any sort of switch.
+On the flipside, there are really very few Instagram Business Profile cons, and by few, we mean only one!
+But, it is a big one that’s deserving of your serious consideration before moving forward with any sort of switch.